folder-organization/folder-organization/README.md

 ## Description

-Folder Organization is a simple yet powerful Rust tool designed to generate and maintain README.md files within your project directories.
+Folder Organization is a powerful Rust tool designed to generate and maintain `README.md` files within your project directories.

 ![](assets/img/terminal-arrow-result.svg)

-This script automates the documentation process by detecting subdirectories in a main folder and updating or creating a README.md file in each folder.
+This script automates the documentation process by detecting subdirectories in a main folder and updating or creating a `README.md` file in each folder.

 ## 🚀 Features